TrueBlocks/trueblocks-docs/content/blog/medium-posts/011-Accounting-for-the-Revolution.md

 The function first figures out when the block occurred.
 The function then determines if this is a new day.
 If it is, a report on the previous day is made.
 In this way, we accumulate and report on statistics once per day (see the data tables below).

 The function then grabs the price of ether in US dollars at the time of this block, that is, it grabs the block’s spot price.
-QuickBlocks gets this data from the Poloniex price API.
+TrueBlocks gets this data from the Poloniex price API.
 (Okay — we admit it — we broke our own self-imposed rule!
 But we cache the price data so it still works when unplugged.)

 The function then spins through each transaction and prices the gas consumed by that transaction.
 Note, that we do not distinguish between in-error and successful transactions.
 Even if the transaction ended in error, the gas was expended, so we want to account for it.